 When call-back is enabled, the control panel transmits the DLS Lead In reporting code before calling back the downloading computer.
 The DLS Lead Out reporting code is transmitted by the panel every time DLS has completed a successful DLS session with the control panel.
 The DLS Lead In reporting code is transmitted in two ways: after the panel has been successfully called by DLS, but before the panel calls DLS back via the downloading telephone number when call-back is enabled, or upon a user-initiated call-up.
 These reporting codes are sent to the System Maintenance call direction group.

-- .
-If DLS is terminated by an alarm, the alarm system will not communicate the DLS lead out event. - DLS Lead In/Lead Out reporting codes must be programmed as 00 (not communicated) if the DLS connection uses a separate APN than used for alarm transmissions.
+Note: If DLS is terminated by an alarm, the alarm system will not communicate the DLS lead out event.

 General Zone Fault & Restore